 Put Kids to Work

 And if you're working, why not make them work a little too?
 If possible, let the kids help with your business.
-Even very young children can do some simple organizing and sorting.
 Helping you at work makes kids feel important.